arez/arez/README.md

 *Actions* are methods that are wrapped in a non-tracking, writeable transaction. *Reactions* are observers that call methods that are wrapped in a tracking transaction that may or may not be writeable. *Computations* are passivatable observers that call methods that are wrapped in a non-writeable, tracking transaction.

+# Credit

+* The toolkit began life as an attempt to port [Mobx](https://mobx.js.org/) to java.
+Not all of the Mobx primitives make sense in a java world and there were places where it was felt that we could improve on the Mobx model in our environment so the "port" was thrown out and it became a reimplementation of similar concepts.
+However there is some places (i.e. `Transaction.completeTracking()`) where the Mobx heritage is clear.
+Credit goes to Michel Weststrate and the Mobx team for their amazing conceptual model and some inspirational talks.

+* The website is derived from the [Edition Template](https://github.com/CloudCannon/edition-jekyll-template) by [Cloud Cannon](https://cloudcannon.com/) that is licensed under the [MIT License](https://github.com/CloudCannon/edition-jekyll-template/blob/master/LICENSE).
+  They also have amazing [tutorial website](https://learn.cloudcannon.com/) for developing jekyll based websites.